washington-guedes/im-d/README.md

 The `window.imD.runDistortion` method is the method to call if you had manually implemented a custom UI.

-The `window.imD.loadImageFromInputFile` methos is an auxiliary method.
+The `window.imD.loadImageFromInputFile` method is an auxiliary method.

 Their arguments and defaults can be seen in the [/src/index.js](./src/index.js) file